 Bocas Surf School is located in the thriving island town of Boca del Toro.
 The warm waters and numerous surf breaks provide the perfect environment to experience a full range of surfing curriculum.

-He always knows where to get good waves even if the other surf schools are closed he'll take you in his own boat to get there.
-If you decide to stay in the hostel which is very very clean and not a party hostel at all but only a 5 minute walk to midtown where all the parties are they'll give you $5 off your surf lesson.
+He always knows where to get sound waves.
+Even if the other surf schools are closed, he'll take you in his own boat to get there.
+If you decide to stay in the hostel, which is very clean and not a party hostel at all but only a 5-minute walk to midtown where all the parties are, they'll give you $5 off your surf lesson.

 - Safe and consistent sand bottom surf break in front of the surf camp;

 - World-class wave something for every level of surfer;

 - Full quiver of rental boards to choose from.

 RMSC is located at Playa Rio Mar in San Carlos, Panama, 1 hour from Panama City.
 In this Panama region, there are more than 18 different surf spots within a 20 minute drive from our camp RMSC.

 RMSC is a great starting point for a surfing trip in the uncrowded waves of Central America.
 The beach break is a 2-minute walk, and the right end breaks a 10-minute walk.

 Thinking about taking a surf trip to panama.
 I don’t know anyone who has been there surfing.
 We would be coming in March.
 How are the waves that time of year?
 And where would be the best place to stay and surf in Panama.
 Don’t want to go there and get skunked.
 Any info would be appreciated.
 Seth